Dugesia

-Dugesia (pronounced, /duˈd͡ʒiʒ(i)ə/) is a genus of dugesiid triclads that contains some common representatives of the class Turbellaria.
+Dugesia is a genus of freshwater planarians in the family Dugesiidae triclads and the type genus of this family.
 These common flatworms are found in freshwater habitats of Africa, Eurasia, and Australia.
 Dugesia is best known to non-specialists because of its regeneration capacities.

-Dugesia is the type genus of the family Dugesiidae.

 Description

 Dugesia species have an elongated body with a slightly triangle-shaped head.
-Usually they have grey, brown or black colors on the dorsal body surface, the ventral surface uses to be paler.
+They often have grey, brown, or black dorsal color, whereas the ventral surface is usually paler.
 These animals have a couple of eyes constituted by a multicellular pigmented cup with many retinal cells to detect the amount of light in the nearby environment.
 Sometimes they present supernumerary eyes.
-At the anterior part of the body, behind the eyes level, they have two of structures called auricles that give the triangle look to the 'head' and that allow them to detect the intensity of water current.
+At the anterior part of the body, behind the eye level, they have a pair of structures called auricles that give the triangle look to the 'head' and allow them to detect the intensity of water current.
 These auricles are free of pigment and rhabdites.
-Each side of the anterior margin of the head have between 5 and 10 shallow sensory fossae, their number depends on the species or the individual.
+Each side of the anterior margin of the head has between 5 and 10 shallow sensory fossae, their number depending on the species or the individual.
 The sensory fossae and the auricle grooves are supplied with many nerve endings.

-Dugesia digestion tract consists of a central non-pigmented tubular pharynx.
-Like the other triclads, Dugesias gut consists in three ramified branches.
-Each branch consists of ceca, which delivers the nutrients to the body.
-This worm has a sac digestive plan, that is, it does not have a separate opening for waste excretion.
+The digestive system of Dugesia contains a central, non-pigmented tubular pharynx.
+Like the other triclads, the gut consists of three branches, one anterior and two posterior.
+Each branch consists of caeca, which deliver the nutrients to the body.
+The gut lacks a separate opening for waste excretion.

-Subepidermal musculature is divided in four layers.
+The subepidermal musculature of Dugesia is divided into four layers.

 In Dugesia the ovaries are ventrally situated, they start just behind the brain, usually at the level of the fourth intestinal branch.
 The bursal canal runs on the right side of the copulatory apparatus and above the atrium.
-Like some Neppia species, Dugesia have a third layer of longitudinal musculature over the vaginal area of the bursal canal.
+Like some Neppia species, species of Dugesia have a third layer of longitudinal musculature over the vaginal area of the bursal canal.
 This feature is not present in other triclads.
-Another feature shared with Neppia is the presence of a glandular area at the transicional area between the seminal vesicle and the ejaculatory duct, although in Dugesia these glands are concentrated at the diaphragm, a structure not present in any other genera.
+Another feature shared with Neppia is the presence of a glandular area at the transitional area between the seminal vesicle and the ejaculatory duct, although in Dugesia these glands are concentrated at the diaphragm, a structure not present in any other genera.
 Ball proposed that the presence of this glands was a synapomorphy of Dugesia and Neppia.
 The absence of these glands in some Neppia species (N. jeanneli, N. montana and N. schubarti) is thought to be a secondary loss.

 Reproduction

-They are hermaphrodites.
+Species of Dugesia are hermaphrodites.
 Many species can reproduce both sexually and asexually (by parthenogenesis or by fission).